St. Mark's Church (Vancouver): St. Mark's Parish

 In 2007, Fr.
 Brian Burns OFM died and the Jesuits were asked to serve the parish.
 Fr.
 Jim Sheppard SJ was the first Jesuit parish priest and was present from 2007 to 2011.
 During his time there that it was requested by the parishioners and then decided by Archbishop John Miller CSB to have the parish centred in St. Mark's Chapel, change the name from St. Ignatius Parish to St. Mark's Parish, and the chapel become a church.
 In January 2012, it was formally named The Parish of St. Mark.

 Parish

-Today, the church has three Sunday Masses: 9:20 AM, 11:30 AM, and 7: PM.
-The Sunday evening Mass is only during term time.
+Today, the church has three Sunday Masses: 9:30 AM and 11:30 AM.
+There is a Sunday afternoon 4:30pm Mass only during the Academic year (September to April).
 There are weekday Masses at 12:10 PM from Monday to Friday open to the community at the UBC campus and students of St. Marks-Corpus Christi College.
 The parish sponsors many events for the community.